 IHR Company Profile

-Kenno Armstrong and his son, John Armstrong, are owners of IHR Security, one of the associate members of the North Texas Home Builders Association.
+Kenno Armstrong and his son, John Armstrong, are owners of IHR Systems, one of the associate members of the North Texas Home Builders Association.
 They purchased the business on Nov.
 1, 2007, from the estate of founder Hugh Rains after he was tragically killed in an airplane crash.

 The company started in 1969 and currently has offices in Wichita Falls, Dallas, and Kerrville and also provides customer service from Oklahoma City to Wichita Falls.
 “We have clients from the Kansas border to the Gulf of Mexico,” said Kenno.
 “We monitor our own accounts.
 This separates us from many other security firms.”